Uncle's Dream: Plot

-The action of the story takes place in the city of Mordasovo, where Mariya Aleksandrovna Moskaleva lives, an energetic lady with a twenty-three years old daughter.
-Mariya dreams of marrying Zinaida, but her daughter rejects the proposals of her only boyfriend, Pavel Aleksandrovich Mozglyakov; there are no other worthy gentlemen in their small town.
-In addition, she still loves the poor district teacher, whom her mother did not allow her to marry.
+The action of the story takes place in the city of Mordasovo, where Mariya Aleksandrovna Moskaleva lives, an energetic lady with a 23-year-old daughter.
+Her daughter, Zinaida, rejects the proposals of her only boyfriend, Pavel Aleksandrovich Mozglyakov, and there are no other worthy gentlemen in their small town.
+In addition, Zinaida still loves the poor district teacher, whom her mother did not allow her to marry.
+Mariya dreams of marrying Zinaida to Prince K..

 One day, Prince K. stops at the Moskaleva's house - a gentleman of a very respectable age, suffering, according to the townspeople, from senile dementia and outwardly resembling a "dead man on springs."
 While talking with the guest, Mariya develops a plan: to marry him to her daughter.
-Zinaida at first ardently rejects any talk of a wedding, but her mother argues that the girl has a special mission - in marriage she will be a sister of mercy for her husband, and after his death, she will become a rich and free princess.
+Zinaida at first ardently rejects any talk of a wedding, but her mother argues that the girl has a special mission - in marriage, she will be a sister of mercy for her husband, and after his death, she will become a rich and free princess.

 Mariya Aleksandrovna makes a lot of efforts to implement her plan.
 As a result, the prince, having relaxed from drinks and Zinaida's singing, agrees to marry her.
 However, the next morning it turns out that K. remembers the recent events very vaguely, and Pavel manages to convince the “uncle” that he saw his upcoming wedding in a dream.
 When the deception is revealed, Zinaida honestly admits her guilt, and the prince, touched by her sincerity, reports that it would be a great honor for him to offer his hand and heart to such a girl.

 Everything that happened becomes a strong shock for K., and three days later he dies in his hotel room.
 Pavel hits on Zinaida again, but, having been refused, leaves for St. Petersburg.
 Having sold their property, Mariya and Zinaida leave Mordasovo.
 A few years later, fate will bring them together at a ball in a distant land.